netdata/go.d.plugin/modules/postgres/README.md

 ### Database detailed metrics

-By default, collection of detailed database metrics is disabled because each database requires an additional connection.
+By default, this module only collects detailed metrics for the database it is connected to.
+Collection from all databases on a database server is disabled because each database requires an additional connection.

 Use the `collect_databases_matching` configuration option to select the databases from which you want to collect detailed metrics.
 The value supports [Netdata simple patterns](https://learn.netdata.cloud/docs/agent/libnetdata/simple_pattern).